 - 1/4 cup wheat germ

-- 1/2 cup dry baby cereal (mixed or oatmeal)
+- 1/2 cup Gerber dry baby cereal (mixed or oatmeal but most sugar gliders prefer the rice with fruit flavors)

 Blend the honey, egg, and apple juice in a blender until it is smooth.
 Turn off the blender and add the Gerber juice and Rep-cal Herpivite Vitamin Supplement.
-Blend the mixture until it is smooth and then turn off the blender.
+Blend the mixture until it is smooth and then turn off the blender again.
 Add the Rep-cal Calcium Supplement, the chicken baby food, wheat germ, and dry baby cereal.
-One last time, blend it until it is smooth, and then pour it all into ice cube trays, filling each compartment only halfway.
+One last time, blend it until it is smooth and then pour it all into regular size ice cube trays, filling each compartment only halfway.

-A full ice cube equals about 2 Tbs. and the BML diet should be served in 1 Tb. increments, along with 1 Tb. fresh or frozen fruit and 1 Tb. fresh or frozen vegetables each evening.
-This is why you only fill the ice cube tray compartments halfway with the BML diet.
+A full ice cube equals about 2 Tbsp. and the BML diet should be served in 1 Tbsp. increments, along with 1 Tbsp. fresh or frozen fruit and 1 Tbsp. fresh or frozen vegetables each evening.
+This is why you only fill the ice cube tray compartments halfway with the BML diet when you are preparing it.
+Smaller ice cube trays that can be fully filled are also available if you'd prefer those.

-Sugar gliders have very specific dietary requirements to keep them healthy and happy.
-A diet lacking in calcium and appropriate vitamins may contribute to your sugar glider developing metabolic bone disease (MBD), like reptiles commonly get, and make their legs more prone to fracturing.
-Diets lacking in honey or sugary nectar (which they eat regularly in the wild and are named after) do not provide enough energy for sugar gliders who need it for all the jumping and gliding that they do.
+Sugar gliders have very specific dietary requirements that keep them healthy and happy.
+A diet lacking in calcium and appropriate vitamins, for example may contribute to your sugar glider developing metabolic bone disease (MBD), like reptiles commonly get, and make their legs more prone to fracturing.
+Diets lacking in honey or sugary nectar (which they eat regularly in the wild and are named after) do not provide enough energy for sugar gliders who need it for all the jumping and gliding that they do so they may not be as active, mentally stimulated, and strong without it.